basicallynewbie/lotus/README.md

 # What is lotus

-lotus is a cli tool for creating hardlink or softlink file/s with another name in another path in batch.
+lotus is a cli tool for rename hardlink or softlink file/s in another path in batch.

 ## What is hardlink or softlink